Physical Therapy, DPT

 External Transfer Admission (Non-MU Students)

 External transfer students with degrees and prerequisites from other institutions are considered external transfer applicants.
 Given the early assurance and internal transfer options, space is limited, and enrollment is extremely competitive.
-Transfer applicants should have a minimum 3.000 overall GPA and 2.670 GPA in the prerequisites, although successful applicants typically have above a 3.400 prerequisite GPA.
+Transfer applicants should have a minimum 3.000 cumulative GPA and 2.670 GPA in the prerequisites, although successful applicants typically have above a 3.400 prerequisite GPA.
 All external transfer applicants apply via the national Physical Therapist Centralized Application Service. (www.PTCAS.org)

 D.P.T.
 Prerequisites

-All prerequisite courses for internal and external transfer applicants must be completed within seven years of application except for Physics 2, Anatomy and Physiology which must be taken within five years of application.
-Advanced Placement (AP), International Baccalaureate (IB) and/or dual enrollment credits for a maximum of four courses may be applied toward D.P.T. prerequisite courses with the exception of CHEM 1002PHYS 1002, Anatomy and Physiology.
-Note: AP, IB and dual enrollment credits awarded by MU are credit-bearing only and are not included in prerequisite grade point average (GPA) calculations.
-However, prerequisites not taken at MU after high school are included in the D.P.T. prerequisite GPA calculations, even though they are not included in the university GPA calculation.
+All prerequisite courses for internal and external transfer applicants must be completed within seven years of application, except for Physics 2 and Anatomy and Physiology, which must be taken within five years of application.
+Advanced Placement (AP), International Baccalaureate (IB), and/or dual enrollment college credits may be applied toward a maximum of four D.P.T. prerequisite courses, excluding CHEM 1002, PHYS 1002, and Anatomy and Physiology.
+These four prerequisite courses must be completed at the college level for a letter grade after high school.
+However, credits earned through Marquette University's Early College Credit Program (ECCP) are exempt from this limitation and may be applied to D.P.T. prerequisite courses without restriction.
+ECCP courses are included in the calculation of the minimum 2.670 GPA required for prerequisite courses and are subject to the letter grade minimum requirements.
+Note: AP, IB, and dual enrollment credits awarded by MU are credit-bearing only and are not included in prerequisite grade point average (GPA) calculations.
+However, prerequisites not taken at MU after high school are not included in the D.P.T. prerequisite GPA calculation and are not included in the university GPA calculation.

-Biology (with or without lab)3
+| Biology (with or without lab) | 3 | |

-General Chemistry 1 and 2 (with lab)8
+| General Chemistry 1 and 2 (with lab) | 8 | |

-General Physics 1 and 2 (with lab)8
+| General Physics 1 and 2 (with lab) | 8 | |

-Abnormal or Developmental Psychology 13
+| Abnormal or Developmental Psychology 1 | 3 | |

-Introduction to Physical Therapy and Medical Terminology (PHTH 1001) 21
+| Introduction to Physical Therapy and Medical Terminology (PHTH 1001) 2 | 1 | |

-Social Sciences 3
+| Social Sciences 3 | ||

 Students are made aware as freshmen and prior to entering the professional phase that all students must be able to carry out the basic duties of a generalist physical therapist with or without reasonable accommodation(s).
 A generalist P.T. is one who is capable of treating patients across the lifespan.
-Specifics of the essential functions are included in the Physical Therapy Student Handbook available on the Physical Therapy department webpage.
+Specifics of the technical standards are included in the Physical Therapy Student Handbook available on the Physical Therapy department webpage.

 Academic Requirements for Advancement – Early Assurance Admission